-This is not surprising as a study by Google and Temasek forecasts the ASEAN internet economy to exceed US$240 billion by 2025, $40 billion more than previously expected, due to its booming middle class and rising internet penetration.
+This is not surprising as a study by Google and Temasek forecasts the Asean internet economy to exceed US$240 billion by 2025, US$40 billion more than previously expected, due to its booming middle class and rising internet penetration.

 Only by ensuring that every country adheres to the agreed-upon common set of rules and norms of good conduct will the region be able to operate across boundaries confidently and securely, to reach its full economic potential as a trade bloc.